RebelGuy/chat-mate/projects/server/readme.md

 Important: The application scope is hardcoded in [`constants.ts`](./constants.ts) at the moment.
 Making any changes to the scope will require that you repeat the authentication process described above.

-## Logging
-When deployed, we use Application Insights to track all error and warning messages via the Trace event.

-At all times, we are logging all messages to the file system.
-On Azure, the data folder lives under `/site/data` and can be accessed via FileZilla.

 ## Local EventSub
 Twitch's EventSub notifies us of new events via a webhook.
 To [set up the listener locally](https://twurple.js.org/docs/getting-data/eventsub/listener-setup.html), we use [`ngrok`](https://ngrok.com/download).
 If you get an `EACCESS` error on Linux when the local server is starting up, right click the `/dist/bin/ngrok` file and, in the Permissions tab, ensure you are allowing the file to be executed as a program.